Skip to main content

 Goals & Progress

-Parents will schedule parent meetings every 4-6 weeks in the center to meet with their assigned Board Certified Behavior Analyst (BCBA).
-It is critical that each child’s team meet to review progress and ongoing needs across Indiana ABA Therapy environments.
-This is a great time to collaborate, plan, and connect as your child’s biggest cheerleaders.
-At Circle City ABA, we insist on parent/guardian participation, as this is the best way to generalize progress from the center to home, school and in the community.
+Parents will schedule parent meetings at the center every 4-6 weeks with their assigned Board Certified Behavior Analyst (BCBA).
+Reviewing progress and ongoing needs across ABA Therapy environments is critical.
+Therefore, this is a great time to collaborate, plan, and connect as your child’s biggest cheerleaders.